apache/openserverless-site/content/en/docs/reference/entities/feeds/_index.md

 ---
 # Implementing feeds

-OpenWhisk and Nuvolaris support an open API, where any user can expose an event producer service as a **feed** in a **package**.
+OpenWhisk and OpenServerless support an open API, where any user can expose an event producer service as a **feed** in a **package**.
 This section describes architectural and implementation options for providing your own feed.

-This material is intended for advanced OpenWhisk and Nuvolaris users who intend to publish their own feeds.
-Most OpenWhisk and Nuvolaris users can safely skip this section.
+This material is intended for advanced OpenWhisk and OpenServerless users who intend to publish their own feeds.
+Most OpenWhisk and OpenServerless users can safely skip this section.

 # Feed Architecture